Minnesota Forest Pest First Detector Program

 - Attend a Forest Pest First Detector workshop

 - Place a check mark in the box next to the “I want to be a Forest Pest First Detector” when you register.

 - Provide your email address when you register (required so you can receive First Detector communications)

-- Complete four NPDN and one Minnesota module online BEFORE you attend the training
+- Complete four NPDN online modules and one Minnesota module online BEFORE you attend the training

 - Sign a First Detector confidentially form at the workshop.

 Click here for how to become a Minnesota Forest Pest First Detector Volunteer.

 Free online manual covering information about tree and forest invasive pests related to the Forest Pest First Detector Program – Minnesota Forest Pest First Detector Manual